Nicholas Rossi: 2020s sexual assault investigations

-In 2022, a court document was released by a Utah law enforcement officer regarding the investigation of Alahverdian.
-The document noted police reports against Alahverdian in Massachusetts, Rhode Island, Ohio, and Utah "involving criminal cases of sex assault, harassment, and possible kidnapping from 2007 through 2019."
+In 2022, a court document was released by a Utah law enforcement officer regarding the investigation of Rossi.
+The document noted police reports against Rossi in Massachusetts, Rhode Island, Ohio, and Utah "involving criminal cases of sex assault, harassment, and possible kidnapping from 2007 through 2019."

-One report in the document was provided by an ex-girlfriend of Alahverdian.
-She accused him of inviting her to his home in Orem, Utah in September 2008 on the pretext of repaying the money he owed her.
+One report in the document was provided by an ex-girlfriend of Rossi.
+She accused him of inviting her to his home in Orem in September 2008 on the pretext of repaying the money he owed her.
 He exposed himself to her, raped her, then accused her of being "mentally unstable and too emotional".
 After the attack, he attempted to prevent her from leaving, requiring her to escape when he was distracted.
-The other cases reported showed a "consistent pattern of behavior" according to a Utah investigator, whereby Alahverdian was accused of starting "inappropriate contact", then he would "threaten suicide or force a non-consensual sexual encounter", and later tell police "that the female is the aggressor".
+The other cases reported showed a "consistent pattern of behavior" according to a Utah investigator, whereby Rossi was accused of starting "inappropriate contact", then he would "threaten suicide or force a non-consensual sexual encounter", and later tell police "that the female is the aggressor".

-On July 13, 2022, the office of the Salt Lake County District Attorney Sim Gill filed charges against Alahverdian for first degree sexual assault and issued a no-bail warrant for his arrest.
-The new affidavit alleged that after a fight with the victim in 2008, Alahverdian would not let her leave the bedroom, ultimately throwing her to the bed and raping her.
+On July 13, 2022, the office of the Salt Lake County District Attorney Sim Gill filed charges against Rossi for first degree sexual assault and issued a no-bail warrant for his arrest.
+The new affidavit alleged that after a fight with the victim in 2008, Rossi would not let her leave the bedroom, ultimately throwing her to the bed and raping her.